What is Git?

 pull: once you have cloned the remote repository you can simply ‘pull’ in updates off the server (this is equivalent to ‘update’ in SVN)

 commit: commit the changes you made to your local file to your local repository

 push: push the changes you have made in your local repository back to the remote repository

-One of the most popular repositories is GitHub which I highly recommend.
-A free account at GitHub must be public however.
-At another popular site, Bitbucket, academics can get a full account for free.
-I have public repositories at GitHub, here are my links: personal page and lab page.
+One of the most popular repositories is GitHub which I highly recommend because of its great features and excellent tools for collaborative development and social coding.
+If you are an academic you can get free private repos and unlimited public repos.
+At another popular site is Bitbucket where academics can also get a some private repos for free.
+I maintain public repositories at GitHub, here are my links: personal page and lab page.